sapegin/washingcode-book/manuscript/book.md

 ### Let abstractions grow

 We, developers, hate to do the same work twice. _Don’t repeat yourself_ (DRY) is our mantra.
-But when you have two or three similar pieces of code, it may be still to early to introduce an abstraction, no matter how tempting it is.
+But when you have two or three similar pieces of code, it may be still too early to introduce an abstraction, no matter how tempting it is.

 Leave with the pain of code duplication, maybe it’s not so bad in the end, and the code is actually not exactly the same.
 Some level of code duplication is healthy and allows you to iterate and evolve code faster.